-- 7.23 Allocated sites within the Core Strategy were assessed against the Strategic Flood Risk Assessment Level 1 (SFRA L1) and sites within the Allocations & Development Management Development Management DPD have been assessed against both this and the SFRA L2.
-Development proposals on unallocated sites will also need to pass the Sequential Test and development proposals on both allocated and unallocated sites within areas at risk of flooding will need to pass the Exception Test. - 7.24 For definitions, and the application of the tests, reference will be made to the Technical Guidance to the National Planning Policy Framework.
+7.21 Allocated sites within the Core Strategy were assessed against the Strategic Flood Risk Assessment Level 1 (SFRA L1) and sites within the Allocations & Development Management Development Management DPD have been assessed against both this and the SFRA L2.
+Development proposals on unallocated sites will also need to pass the Sequential Test and development proposals on both allocated and unallocated sites within areas at risk of flooding will need to pass the Exception Test.

-7.25 In the interests of minimising both new and existing developments vulnerability to flood risk arising from climate change, proposals for new developments should wherever possible utilise Sustainable Drainage Systems (SUDs) to manage surface water run-off.
-SUDS should be used wherever possible to mitigate against vulnerability to flooding.
+- 7.22 For definitions, and the application of the tests, reference will be made to the Technical Guidance to the National Planning Policy Framework. - 7.23 In the interests of minimising both new and existing developments vulnerability to flood risk arising from climate change, proposals for new developments should wherever possible utilise Sustainable Drainage Systems (SUDs) to manage surface water run-off.